Plumsail/orgchart-docs/source/installation/org-chart-for-sharepoint-2019-prerequisites.rst

 Permissions on the app catalog for the web application
 ------------------------------------------------------

 Start SharePoint 2019 Central Administration on your server.
-On the SharePoint Central Administration website navigate to “Application Management” and click on “Change site collection administrators” in “Site Collections” section.
+On the SharePoint Central Administration website navigate to **Application Management** and click on **Change site collection administrators** in **Site Collections** section.

-Click on the link with site collection address and press “Change Site Collection”:
+Click on the link with site collection address and press **Change Site Collection**:

 .. image:: /../_static/img/getting-started/installation-sharepoint2019/ChangeSiteCollection.png
     :alt: Change site collection